slatedocs/slate/source/includes/_integrate.md

 callStats.sendFabricEvent(pcObject, callStats.fabricEvent.videoPause, conferenceID);
 ```

 During the conference, users might perform several actions impacting the measurements and conference analysis.
 The user might mute the audio or switch off the camera or do screen sharing during a conference.
-These events can direclty impact the measurement data (For example, you can see a significant drop in throughput when camera is switched off).
-For the list of all possible conferecne events, please refer [here](#enumeration-of-fabricevent)
+These events can directly impact the measurement data (For example, you can see a significant drop in throughput when camera is switched off).
+For the list of all possible conference events, please refer [here](#enumeration-of-fabricevent)

 Send the appropriate `fabricEvent` via `sendFabricEvent()`.